 The participants were invited to the People Powered Press workshop in Shipley, to help print the new murals for indoor exhibition at three sites.

-See them for yourself from May 2025 until the end of the year, at:
+You could see them for yourself from May 2025 until the end of the year, at:

 • City Library, Centenary Square, Bradford, BD1 1SD